erickarbe/gccastatamic/content/collections/pages/careers.md

     content:
       -
         type: text
-        text: 'Greenville Center for Creative Arts is looking for friendly and outgoing individuals who have the passion and experience to work in Greenville’s only community-focused visual art center.'
+        text: 'Greenville Center for Creative Arts is looking for friendly, outgoing, and enthusiastic individuals who have the passion and experience to work in Greenville’s only community-focused visual art center.'
   -
-        type: hardBreak
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'Thank you for your interest in joining our team!'
+  -
-        type: hardBreak
+    type: paragraph
+    content:
       -
         type: text
         text: "There are currently no open positions at GCCA, but if you're interested in volunteering, please visit:"